llee454/FPU-Verification/doc/sqrt_rem_proof.md

 Axiom limit : forall n : nat, approx n + 1/2^n < 2.
 ```

+Note: `limit` can be proved in a straightforward manner, but we omit this proof here.
 Now, as in the even exponents case, we proceed using direct calculation with two upper bounds.

 ```
 error (n) < (4/2^n) * (approx n + 1/2^n)